Gfuen/AWSSecurityCert/awssecuritystudy.md

 ## S3 Versioning & MFA

-- S3 bucket can not be disabled once enabled (Exam question)
+- S3 bucket can not be disabled once enabled
 - Versioning lets you store multiple versions of objects within a bucket.
 - Operations which would modify objects generate a new version
 - Objects arent deleted -  Object deletion markers are put in place to hide objects